CA Franchise Tax Board Offer in Compromise Overview

 Help With California Offer in Compromise & TaxCure

 If you need help with this type of filing or even getting an evaluation from a professional if you qualify, consider connecting with one of the professionals in our network.
 At TaxCure, professionals from all over the country have signed up and we have obtained details on their strengths with the various taxation agencies.
 We have made it easy for taxpayers to find professionals that can help with a particular problem or solution based upon the unique experience of the professional.
-You can start your search below or you can follow this link to view the top professionals with California offer in compromise experience.
+You can start your search below or you can follow these links to find tax pros with experience in California:

 Disclaimer: This article is not legal or tax advice.
 This article should not be used as a substitute for the advice of a competent attorney or a licensed tax professional.